ziyadhussain23/ziyadhussain23/README.md

 - **API Documentation Ready:** Structure supports easy integration with Swagger/OpenAPI documentation
 - **Docker-Ready:** Containerization support for easy deployment and scaling

-**Impact:** Provides a robust foundation for e-commerce operations with enterprise-grade security, scalability to handle thousands of products, and a clean architecture enabling easy feature additions and maintenance
+**Impact:** Provides a robust foundation for e-commerce operations with enterprise-grade security, scalability to handle thousands of products, and a clean architecture enabling easy feature additions and maintenance.

 ---